EdgeConnect SD-WAN Reference Design

 ---|---|---|

-- Cloud firewall integration are used to tunnel specific to cloud filtering.
+- Cloud firewall integration is used to tunnel specific to-cloud filtering.

-- EC-V is deployed in IaaS providers to facilitate better access to services hosted there.
+- EC-V is deployed in IaaS providers to facilitate better access to the services hosted there.

 - Zone-Based Firewalling is configured on the gateways to provide basic filtering of Internet traffic when cloud firewalling is not used.